Standalone Risk: Meaning

 We use a number of statistical techniques to assess the standalone risk of an asset.
 Let us have a look at them in detail.

 Beta measures the volatility of an asset or an investment in comparison to the overall market.
 Specialists use beta to measure the standalone risk of an asset in comparison to the risk of a well-diversified portfolio of multiple assets.
-It helps an investor to understand how volatile and risky the standalone asset is.
+It helps an investor understand how volatile and risky the standalone asset is.
 Also, it helps him choose between the two options of investing.
 He can either invest in a standalone asset.
 Or go for a mix of assets in the form of a diversified portfolio.
-Again this depends upon his risk appetite, market trend perception and so on.
-Aggressive investors prefer to go with the investments having a beta value of more than 1 whereas conservative or moderate investors would like to go with the assets having a beta lesser than 1.
+Again this depends upon his risk appetite, market trend perception, etc. Aggressive investors prefer to go with investments having a beta value of more than 1.
+In contrast, conservative or moderate investors would like to go with the assets having a beta lesser than 1.

 Coefficient of Variation

 The coefficient of variation is a statistical measure that investors use.
 It helps to find out the extent of variation of the expected returns from a standalone asset from the mean or average expected returns of a diverse and balanced portfolio.
 In case the coefficient of variation is low, an investor can expect to earn a high return with low risk.

 On the other hand, if the coefficient of variation is high, an investor can expect to earn a lower return at a much higher risk.
 Thus, he can avoid investing in that particular standalone asset in this case.